jsdelivrbot/The-Solar-System/README.md

 A quick and immersive journey through our Solar System with a soft primer on Gravitational Physics.
 Must read for aspiring astronomers, young star-gazers and all the little science enthusiasts out there.
 Learn how our planetary system works and how astronomy connects it all together!

-## Additional code references:
-If you're into Codepen for front-end experiments then you might want to check out some of these [pieces](http://codepen.io/marvindanig/public/) too.

 ## Book, Chapters & Pages
-Things you may want to cover in this repository:
+How things work here:

-Each page of the book may (or may not) contain the all following resources:
+Each page of the book may (or may not) contain all of following resources:

 * HEAD